ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/IDEs.md

 Having the right number and right type of screens can really boost your productivity.
 So can a comfortable keyboard and mouse, a good chair, and even some great "in the zone" music over a good set of headphones.
 You'll also find a great productivity boost by using a text editor that does more than just read/write files for you.
-Vim and emacs are great, and do have some great plugins and features that help you with your coding experience, but a a purpose build interactive development environment is hard to beat.
+Vim and emacs are great, and do have some great plugins and features that help you with your coding experience, but a purpose build interactive development environment is hard to beat.

 In this episode will be demonstrating some of the great features of [VSCode](https://code.visualstudio.com/).
 Not because we are shills for microsoft, but because VSCode is genuinely excellent and is the tool of choice in our office.